 Upon successful completion of this course, the student should be able to identify diesel component design differences from gasoline engines.
 The student will also be required to troubleshoot and service all external components with emphasis on glow plugs, injectors and injector pumps.
+The student will be required to provide ANSI Z87 safety glasses, and may be expected to provide other basic hand tools and/or equipment.
 1 hr. lecture, 3 hrs. lab/wk.